Our 2013 Board of Directors

 Scott Howell | back to top

-Mr. Howell has been employed by IBM for more than 30 years and currently serves as Policy Director in IBM's Public Sector, managing the company's lobbyists in state and local governments across the United States.
+Mr. Howell worked for IBM for more than 30 years and most recently served as Policy Director in IBM's Public Sector, managing the company's lobbyists in state and local governments across the United States.
 Scott's previous assignment was Client Director, California Public Sector for IBM.

 Mr. Howell served in the Utah State Senate from 1990-2000, serving eight of those years as Senate Democratic Leader.
 During this time, he championed the cause of educators and students by passing legislation to bring millions of dollars of technological equipment to the classroom, reduce class size, and include kindergarten as an integral part of the public school curriculum.
 His unique combination of legislative and professional skills was utilized on other critical issues such as fighting crime and streamlining government through the use of technology.

 Internationally, Mr. Howell is a “Smart Communities” advocate, working to shape the future of the world's community governments in today's technology revolution, having consulted with governments of Australia, Japan, Italy, Latvia and China.
 Nationally, he serves on the boards of the United States Internet Council and the Democratic Leadership Council.
 He also served as board member of the Harvard Policy Group at Harvard's Kennedy School of Government.

 Mr. Howell began his service on the Sutter Health Sacramento Sierra Region Board of Directors in 2007.
 He currently serves on the SSR/SMF Finance & Planning Committee.
 He and his wife, Linda, are the parents of four sons.

 Peter V. Hull, M.D. | back to top

 Emergency medicine physician Peter V. Hull, M.D., served as voting Chief of Staff to the SHSSR/SMF Boards from 2010-2011 and as Chief of Staff at Sutter Roseville Medical Center.